lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

     scaling will be disabled and memory requirements will not change between retries.

+    If ``memoryMultiplier`` is set, the default value 5 will be used if ``numberOfRetries`` was not set explicitly.

+    See :ref:`automatic-memory-scaling` for further information and examples.

 **memoryLimit**, optional
     The compute resource's memory limit, in MB, to control the memory scaling.

+    ``requestMemoryMax`` will be automatically set to this value if not defined or exceeds it.

+    It has no effect if ``memoryMultiplier`` is not set.

     If not set, BPS will try to determine it automatically by querying available computational resources (e.g. execute machines in an HTCondor